hackclub/jams/jams/batches/webOS/part-2/en-US.md

 These five lines of code are very readable, but what if I told you there was a way to do it in just 3 lines line.

-Try doing updating the time every second in just three lines and then check the solution below
+Try updating the time every second in just three lines and then check the solution below

 <Dropdown title="Solution">